This event is funded by the

 We derive Gauss's genus theory for quadratic fields based on Lecture 1 and then generalize it to nilpotent extensions.
 This leads to the general dichotomy for nilpotent extensions and non-nilpotent extensions in arithmetic statistics.

-Pretalk: Frattini subgroup/lower-central series of p-group
+Pretalk: Frattini subgroup/lower-central series of p-groups

 - Lecture 3: Cohen-Lenstra Heuristics